+The first step in breaking any bad habit is awareness.
 When you’re mindful in moments subject to automation, the follow-through is no longer a foregone conclusion.
 The more aware we are of what causes our cues, routines and rewards, the less power our habits hold over us.

 In a TED talk about bringing curiosity to our habits, psychiatrist Judson Brewer argues we can start to change our habits by being mindful in the moments during which we’re acting out the habit loop.

 “What if instead of fighting our brains,” he asks, “ … we just got really curious about what was happening in our momentary experience?”
 He gives the example of smokers who bring mindfulness to the act of smoking, which ultimately causes them to become disenchanted with the behavior — a technique Brewer claims is twice as effective as the current “gold standard therapy at helping people quit smoking.”

 I gave curiosity a shot.
 Once I felt the familiar cue to check off a task and subsequent compulsion to see who retweeted me, I slowed down and asked myself what was really going on.
 There was the notification-checking dopamine, for sure, and a healthy dose of FOMO, too.
 But the primary reason I thoughtlessly pinball from application to application?
 I’m tricking myself into believing I’m being productive.